goldfire/democracy.js/README.md

   timeout: 3000, // How long a peer must go without sending a `hello` to be considered down.
   source: '0.0.0.0:12345', // The IP and port to listen to (usually the local IP).
   peers: [], // The other servers/ports you want to communicate with (can be on the same or different server).
-  weight: Math.random() * Date.now() // The highest weight is used to determine the new leader.
+  weight: Math.random() * Date.now(), // The highest weight is used to determine the new leader.
 Must be unique for each node.
+  awsRegion: "eu-west-1", // AWS Region
+  awsDiscover: true, // The enable/disable AWS EC2 discover mode
+  awsDiscoverTagName: "democracy" // AWS Discover mode automatically catch instances by this tag.
+  port: 12345 // Default port number
 });
 ```